nens/threedi-docs/source/h_schema_300.rst

 - **Interception**: defines the interception that is used in the 3Di model

-The ``aggregation_variable`` in the aggregation settings table now uses the same variable names as are used in the computational core (and in threedigrid).
-The list below shows how each variable is renamed:

-- discharge	-> q
-- flow_velocity -> u1
-- pump_discharge -> q_pump
-- rain -> rain
-- waterlevel -> s1
-- wet_cross-section -> au
-- wet_surface -> su
-- lateral_discharge -> q_lat
-- volume -> vol
-- simple_infiltration -> infiltration_rate_simple
-- leakage -> leak
-- interception -> intercepted_volume
-- surface_source_sink_discharge -> q_sss

 References to raster files were relative paths, starting from the location of the Spatialite (e.g. "rasters\dem.tif").
 In schema 300, it should just be the file name ("dem.tif").

 Settings tables are no longer referenced from the global settings (e.g. v2_global_settings.simple_infiltration_settings_id -> v2_simple_infiltration.id).
 Instead, a boolean field switches the specific process on or off (e.g. use_simple_infiltration).

+Obstacles have three new attributes to finetune which types of flowlines they affect: 2D, 1D2D open water, and/or 1D2D closed system.
+For this reason, it matters in which cases 3Di identifies a node as "open water" node, and subsequently sets the flowline type of 1D2D flowlines connecting to such nodes to "open water".
+Before database schema 300, all nodes without a storage area where regarded as open water.
+The new default is to regard all nodes that connect to at least one channel as open water.
+To make the migration backwards compatible, it is still possible to use the old method, by setting the new attribute *node_open_water_detection* in the model settings to 1.
+In the migration, this is automatically done to be backwards combatible.
+It is recommended to manually set it to 0 after the migration.

 0D Inflow
 ^^^^^^^^^

+Tables in database schema 219:

+- v2_impervious_surface
+- v2_impervious_surface_map
+- v2_surface
+- v2_surface_map
+- v2_surface_parameters

+Tables in database schema 300:

+- dry_weather_flow
+- dry_weather_flow_map
+- dry_weather_flow_distribution
+- surface
+- surface_map
+- surface_parameters

+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_

-- The two methods of schematisating 0D inflow (using "surfaces" and "impervious surfaces") will be merged into a single method.
-The surface types available for "impervious surface" will still be available, as predefined settings.
+- The two methods of schematisating 0D inflow (using "surfaces" and "impervious surfaces") are merged into a single method.
+The surface types available for "impervious surface" will still be available, as prepopulated entries in the *surface parameters* table.

-- Dry weather flow will be moved to a separate layer (with Point geometry), with its own mapping
+- Dry weather flow is moved to a separate layer (with Polygon geometry), with its own mapping

-- It will be possible to define the distribution of dry weather flow over the 24 hours of the day in the schematisation.
+- The intra-day distribution of dry weather flow over the 24 hours of the day is no longer fixed, but can be defined It will be possible to defined in the *dry weather flow distribution* table.

-- Option to add tags to each feature
+- If *Use 0D inflow* in the *Global settings* was set to 1, the data from the *Impervious surface* and *Impervious surface map* tables will be used, and data from *Surface*, *Surface map*, and *Surface parameters* will be discarded in the migration from schema version 219 to 300.
+If *Use 0D inflow* was set to 2, it will be the other way around.

 Boundary conditions and laterals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Tables in database schema 219:

+- v2_1d_boundary_conditions
+- v2_1d_lateral
+- v2_2d_boundary_conditions
+- v2_2d_lateral

+Tables in database schema 300:

+- boundary_condition_1d
+- boundary_condition_2d
+- lateral_1d
+- lateral_2d

+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_

 - New: option to specifiy time units, interpolation, and/or offset (for laterals)